Baby I Don't Care (album)

 Baby I Don't Care is a budget compilation album by the British pop rock band Transvision Vamp comprising all their singles, selected album tracks and extended versions.
 It was released on CD in 2002 on the Spectrum Music label.

 The artwork utilises a repeated picture of Wendy James in a pop-art style and the four-page booklet contains an essay by Daryl Easlea of Record Collector magazine.

+Critical reception

+Heather Phares of AllMusic wrote that the album "puts most of its focus on tracks from Velveteen" and the inclusion of songs from Little Magnets Versus the Bubble of Babble "reveal that Transvision Vamp's experiments with dance and hip-hop beats didn't sound at all disastrous, even though that was the effect that they had on the band" and the selected remixes actually "pushes the band's sound further in that direction".
+Phares concluded it is "a good retrospective of Transvision Vamp's entertaining, if slight, late-'80s/early-'90s alterna-pop".